-By understanding these goals, the treatment plan can be tailored to best meet each individual’s needs.
+By understanding your goals, a personalized treatment plan can be tailored to best meet your specific needs.

 Importance of Honest Responses

-Honesty forms the backbone of an effective substance abuse assessment.
+Honesty forms the backbone of an effective substance abuse assessment and evaluation.

-The information provided during the process directly influences the diagnosis and treatment planning.
+The information provided during your evaluation directly influences the diagnosis and treatment planning.

-A SAP will emphasize the need for honesty, reassuring individuals that their responses will be handled with utmost confidentiality as well as underscore the potential consequences of providing inaccurate or incomplete information, which can lead to an ineffective treatment plan and prolonging the recovery journey.
+A SAP counselor will emphasize the need for honesty, reassuring you that your responses will be handled with utmost confidentiality as well as explain the potential consequences of providing inaccurate or incomplete information, which can lead to an ineffective treatment plan and prolong the recovery journey.

 Risks and Confidentiality

-Engaging in a substance abuse assessment poses no privacy risks to the individual.
+Engaging in a substance abuse evaluation poses no privacy risks to the individual per federal law.

 This commitment to confidentiality is critical in fostering trust, encouraging more honest and open responses, and ultimately, creating a more accurate and effective treatment plan.